Chronic Kidney Disease (CKD)

 Dysbiosis in chronic kidney disease (CKD) reflects a shift toward reduced beneficial taxa and increased pathogenic, uremic toxin-producing species, driven by a bidirectional interaction in which the uremic environment disrupts microbial composition and dysbiotic metabolites accelerate renal deterioration.

-Giorgos — BSc, MSc.
+User avatarGiorgos, BSc, MSc.
 Giorgos is an exercise scientist whose training and professional practice sit at the intersection of human performance, clinical health, and emerging microbiome science.
-He holds a BSc in Sports Science & Physical Education from Aristotle University (2012) and an MSc in Exercise & Health from Democritus University (2016), where his graduate work explored physiological adaptations to training across the lifespan.
-Now in his 15th year of practice, Giorgos pairs evidence-based coaching (ACSM-CPT, NSCA, USA Weightlifting) with a research-driven interest in how physical activity, body composition, and musculoskeletal integrity shape—and are shaped by—host–microbiome dynamics.
+He holds a BSc in Sports Science and Physical Education from Aristotle University (2012) and an MSc in Exercise and Health from Democritus University (2016), where his graduate work explored physiological adaptations to training across the lifespan.
+Now in his 15th year of practice, Giorgos pairs evidence-based coaching (ACSM-CPT, NSCA, USA Weightlifting) with a research-driven interest in how physical activity, body composition, and musculoskeletal integrity shape, and are shaped by, host–microbiome dynamics.

 Microbiome-targeted interventions (MBTIs) are validated using a dual-evidence logical framework.
 First, the intervention must realign the condition’s microbiome signature by increasing beneficial taxa that are consistently depleted and reducing pathogenic taxa that are consistently enriched.
 Second, the intervention must demonstrate measurable clinical benefit.
 Concordance of these effects in the same context validates the intervention as an MBTI and supports the clinical relevance of the microbiome signature.